-Within the topic of Ocean Accounting (OA) and decision support models for oceans management and the Sustainable Development Goals, the research plan is focused on the development of novel frameworks for the integration of environmental, economic and social data for Ocean Accounts, based on remote and in-situ observations as well as on historical data.
+Within the topic of Ocean Accounting (OA) and informed decision for oceans management, policy and the Sustainable Development Goals, the research plan is focused on the development of novel frameworks for the integration of environmental, economic and social data for Ocean Accounts, based on remote and in-situ observations as well as on historical data.
 The objective is to identify and tackle information gaps, establish priorities for data retrieval, analyse the level of maturity of current methodologies, and assess the multi-dimensional / multi-context /multicultural nature of the problem.
+It is also an objective to define the relation between OA and Marine Spatial Planning, within the context of the assessment of the impact of marine policies.
 Additionally, contributions to the current systems will be pursued based on Geostatistical Simulation.
 The PhD candidate, who will spend his first year at IB-S / University of Minho, will collaborate on the design and implementation of a pilot project for Atlantic Islands, with particular focus on Macaronesia and Sao Tome and Principe.
+Others may include Bermudas and Brazil.
 Exchange periods in other institutions and locations, including the potential participants of the pilot project, are also expected.
 This pilot project, which would be the first in the Atlantic region, is of great interest for both regional and global authorities and scientific communities involved in the topic.

 Summary of work plan